Considering Greener Exterior Cladding

-The third and final consideration is durability.
-Common sense tells us that any exterior finish that wears out prematurely is not very environmentally friendly, no matter what it says in the product’s marketing brochure.
-In particular, newly developed cladding materials should be approached with a certain degree of caution.
+Third, common sense tells us any exterior finish that wears out prematurely is not very environmentally friendly, no matter what its marketing brochure says.
+In particular, newly developed cladding materials should be approached with caution.
 They may not have the track record to prove that they can stand up to the rigors of 30-40 years of weather and wear.
 The environmental impact of throwing a worn out cladding system into the landfill and replacing it with a new one after only a few years of use is just too great.

 In the end there's no single right answer to the question of which exterior finish is the greenest.
 Focusing too much on the specific environmental features of a particular exterior finish material without considering its integration into the overall wall system, its suitability to the climate in which it is being used, and its overall durability and lifespan is like looking at the trees but missing the forest.

 As with most environmental issues, the right solution is more nuanced than the product feature sheets might lead us to believe.
 A design professional or knowledgeable building contractor working in your specific region is probably the best resource to help you make the right decision about which cladding material will be the most practically sustainable option for your home.